Skip to main content

 Moreover, boosting domestic seaweed production now could provide several additional benefits associated with nutrition, employment, and mitigation of CO2 emissions, especially in cattle.
 If the most popular seaweed species were increasingly cultivated under current conditions, these could be used as food for consumers or by industrial companies as a feedstock for biochemicals, biofuels or other bioproducts.
 If a catastrophe occurs, then these popular but pricier species could be switched to other species with higher growth rates or richer nutritional contents to serve as a quickly scalable addition to citizen’s diets.
 This could be relatively straightforward since different established species often require similar equipment and cultivation techniques.

-During food shocks that reduce global food production by 5% or more, the deployment and scaling of many resilient food solutions will take at least 6–12 months.
+During food shocks that could lead to a 5% loss in global calorie output, the deployment and scaling of many resilient food solutions will take at least 6–12 months.
 Current food storage supplies are not anticipated to be able to meet demand before this time.

 One potential solution can be found in animal feed.
 Animal feed is often made of human-edible food, including corn, soybeans, and oats.
 Yet many animals, such as cattle, sheep, goats, pigs, and others, can also consume plant materials that humans can’t.
 In a catastrophe, we could quickly transition to feeding many animals new diets based on agricultural residues and biomass byproducts, such as cereal stalks and tree leaves.